rehierl/node-tree-outliner/3-4-0-design-5.md

 **CLARIFICATION**
 The last subsequent node of a section will always be a leaf (either by strict, or by loose association).
-Put differently, the last node of a section will never be a parent.
+Put differently, the last node of a section will never be a parent node.

-That is, because a section's last node would not be the section's last node, if it were a parent (see: tree traversal).
+That is, because a section's last node would not be the section's last node, if it were a parent.
+Note that this is a mere consequence of the node traversal as a parent's descendants will be entered after all of their ancestors have already been entered.

 Note that no such clarification can be derived for the first node of a section.
 That is, because the first node of a section depends on the definition of the